Characterizing FaaS Workflows on Public Clouds: The Good, the Bad and the Ugly: Empirical Results and Analysis

 \subsubsection{Dynamic Workflow Input Rates}

-Figs.~\ref{fig:graph-step-scaling}--\ref{fig:graph-alibab-scaling} report the performance for dynamic workloads of the Graph workflow.
-AWS shows near-ideal scaling, as the number of containers (yellow dashed line) matches the varying RPS (red line).
-This is evident for Step and Sawtooth, where the container-count changes and stabilizes within $1min$ of the RPS change.
-Alibaba varies more quickly, and the container count loosely aligns with the RPS, partly due to the $1min$ reporting granularity.
-The E2E latency in all cases is small and stable at $2.9$--$3.0s$, beyond the initial $20s$ cold-start.
+Figs.~\ref{fig:graph-step-scaling}--\ref{fig:graph-alibab-scaling} report the performance of the Graph workflow under dynamic input rates.
+AWS closely tracks changes in request rate, with the container count following the workload and stabilizing within the $1$min reporting window. \modc{This is consistent for both Step and Sawtooth, and results in low and stable E2E latency of $\approx3$s after an initial $20$s cold-start period.}

-Azure is slower to respond to RPS changes, with AzN scaling containers faster than AzS to regain a low and stable E2E latency after an RPS increase.
-E.g., for Step (Fig.~\ref{fig:graph-step-scaling}), AzN ramps up twice as fast as AzS, reaching $32$ containers by $400s$ as RPS increases, compared to $14$ containers for AzS in the same period.
-AzS is unstable at the peak $8$~RPS and beyond.
-AzN's E2E time of $2.9$--$3.1s$ is comparable to AWS even with only $32$ containers compared to AWS's peak of $95$.
-This is because Azure scales based on the workflow's performance rather than a function and VMs are shared by all functions, unlike AWS that scales for individual functions.
+Azure responds more slowly to RPS changes.
+AzN scales containers faster than AzS and regains a low and stable E2E latency after load increases.
+E.g., for Step, AzN ramps up to about $32$ containers within few minutes, while AzS reaches only about $14$ containers in that period.
+Despite using fewer containers than AWS (which peaks near $95$ containers), AzN achieves comparable end-to-end latency ($2.9$--$3.1$s), as Azure scales at the workflow level and shares VMs across functions, unlike AWS which scales individual functions.

-With Sawtooth (Fig.~\ref{fig:graph-sawtooth-scaling}), AzN's container ramp-up is not fast enough for the first wave from $0$--$80s$, and it grows to $5$ containers as the E2E time spikes to $44s$.
-But for the second and third waves, the peak containers grow to $19$ to give a stable time of $2.9$--$3.1s$, which approaches AWS that launches $54$--$63$ containers.
-AzS is slower to ramp up and peaks at only $5$ containers and stabilize at a higher E2E time of $7.1s$.

-Alibaba (Fig.~\ref{fig:graph-alibab-scaling}) has a higher variability and a peak of $17$~RPS at the end of the trace.
-AzN is unable to provide a low/stable latency, reaching $14.1s$, due to its $32$ container limit that is inadequate; AWS peaks at $150+$ containers with $3s$ latency.
-AzS is worse, with a latency of $45s$ with $12$ containers.